dsantosp12/finalprojectcomp4/docs/final-readme.txt

 		- Sprite for Plannet
 		- Circle around the sun (how the planet moves around the sun)

-		*** For 3D Project (Concern as a Extra Credits work)
-		- double: Radius (size)
-		- double: Eclipse width and Eclipse height
-		- double: Orbit Velocity
-		- 2DTexture
-		- Sprite
-		- Eclipse around the sun (how the planet moves around the sun)

 	+ General functions:
 		- Draw stars on the screen
-		- Making the stars randomly moving
 		- Draw Solar system on the screen

 	+ Functions for each Planet:
 		- Getters and Setters for each variables
 		- Draw functions (extends from SFML class Drawable)
-		- getCircle (object Planet) -- Tells which circle the planet is on.
 		- getVelocity (object Planet) -- Gets Velocity
 		- getSize(int radius)  -- Gets size of each planet